iterdimensionaltv1/Migration/README.md

 - 10 ka: agriculture & settlements
 - 1500–1900 CE: colonization to industrialization/globalization
 - 2025 CE: digital age, refugee crises, climate migration
+- Data & Sources
+- External data schema: see `docs/data-spec.md` for `assets/nodes.json`, `assets/flows.json`, and `assets/config.json`.
+- Source mapping and methodology: see `docs/data-sources.md` for references (paleoanthropology, Holocene dispersals, slave trade, modern corridors, refugees), assumptions, and how totals were chosen.
+- Built-in citations: `migrations.js` contains `SOURCES` used by both the app and the dataset (when ids match).
+Additions welcome via PR.